NYU-ImmersiveAudio/ScanIR/README.md

 - Minor Adjustments to the GUI interface
 - Excitation level control

-**IMPORTANT: Due to limitations of PsychPortAudio, it is not anymore possible to change the device sample rate within MATLAB using separate devices.
+**IMPORTANT: Due to limitations of PsychPortAudio, it is not possible to change the device sample rate within ScanIR as it now uses separate I/O controls.
 Please set your I/P and O/P devices sample rates from your computer settings, then restart MATLAB**

 ScanIR v2.0:
 -  Redesigned interface